 Here you can find out about the countries that play Over-50s Cricket.
-For each country, you'll see photos and/or videos, stats, history, details about local competitions, star players, and more.
+For each country, you'll see links, stats, history, details about local competitions, star players, and more.

 Record: Played 15, won 11, lost 4